opencollective/opencollective-bot/docs/deployment.md

 ### Deploying

-To deploy your app to Heroku, you typically use the `git push` command to push the code from your local repository’s master branch to your heroku remote, like so:
+To deploy your app to Heroku, you typically use the `git push` command to push the code from your local repository’s main branch to your heroku remote, like so:

-`git push heroku master`
+`git push heroku main`